slipstream/SlipStreamDocumentation/docs/tutorials/nb/networking.rst

 ==========

 NuvlaBox have been designed to be flexible and support several network scenarios.

-Nonetheless, by default, NuvlaBox is configured with the most common used scendario, which is name `Confined Networking`.
+Nonetheless, by default, NuvlaBox is configured with a specific network scenario which doesn't need any manipulation from the operator.
+The default network scenario used by the NuvlaBox is named `Confined Network`.

 Here is a list of well tested network scenarios on the NuvlaBox: